Ticket to Ride (board game): Ticket to Ride: A Moon's Adventure

 As part of April Fool's Day (1 April 2024), via its Facebook page, Days of Wonder forecast the release of an addition to the Cities line entitled Ticket to Ride: A Moon Adventure, designed for 12 players (the 12 astronauts who had set foot on the Moon), with the unique objective being to complete missions before blasting off back to Earth, and a release date 6 years in the future (horizon of 2030).
 The transport cards were supposedly types of rockets with the wild cards as satellites.

-Electronic versions
+Digital versions

+Ticket to Ride was also published digitally in the following formats: